kyleyasumiishi/eloquent-js/README.md

 ## Table of Contents

-Each chapter of this amazing book has end-of-chapter problems as well as several chapters dedicated entirely to building projects.
+Each chapter of this amazing book has end-of-chapter problems, and this book also contains several project-based chapters.
 This repository is organized in a similar fashion.

 Part 1: Language